Shirley Ardell Mason: Sybil

-Controversy
+Diagnosis

 Mason's diagnosis has been challenged.
 Psychiatrist Herbert Spiegel saw Mason for several sessions while Wilbur was on vacation and felt that Wilbur was manipulating Mason into behaving as though she had multiple personalities when she did not.
 Spiegel suspected Wilbur of having publicized Mason's case for financial gain.
-According to Spiegel, Wilbur's client was a hysteric but did not show signs of multiple personalities.
+According to Spiegel, Wilbur's client was a hysteric, but did not exhibit multiple personalities.
 In fact, he later stated that Mason denied to him that she was "multiple" but claimed that Wilbur wanted her to exhibit other personalities.

-According to Spiegel, he confronted Wilbur, who responded that the publisher would not publish the book unless it was what she said it was.
+According to Spiegel, he confronted Wilbur, who responded that the publisher would not publish the book unless it were what she said it was.

-Spiegel revealed that he possessed audio tapes in which Wilbur tells Mason about some of the other personalities she has already seen in prior sessions.
+Spiegel revealed that he had audio tapes in which Wilbur told Mason about some of the other personalities she had already seen in prior sessions.
 Spiegel believes these tapes are the "smoking gun" proving that Wilbur induced her client to believe she was multiple.
-Spiegel made these claims 24 years later, after Schreiber, Wilbur and Mason had all died and he was finally asked about the topic.
+Spiegel made these claims 24 years later, after Schreiber, Wilbur, and Mason had all died, and he was finally asked about the topic.

 In August 1998, psychologist Robert Rieber of John Jay College of Criminal Justice stated that the tapes belonged to him and that Wilbur had given them to him decades earlier.
 He cited the tapes to challenge Mason's diagnosis.
 Rieber had never interviewed or treated Mason but asserted that she was an "extremely suggestible hysteric."
 He claimed Wilbur had manipulated Mason in order to secure a book deal.

 In a review of Rieber's book, psychiatrist Mark Lawrence asserts that Rieber repeatedly distorted the evidence and left out a number of important facts about Mason's case to advance his case against the validity of the diagnosis.